kratman/ZOModel/README.md

 user:$ make install
 ```

-If OpenMP and/or clisp are not installed, then the Makefile will need to be modified accordingly.
+If OpenMP, node.js, and/or clisp are not installed, then the Makefile will
+need to be modified accordingly.

+### ZOMOdds: Approximate number of zombies each survior must eliminate

+#### Input

+#### Rules of the game

 ### ZOModel: Model for zombie outbreaks in small populations